savannahmwynn/savannahmwynn/README.md

   <h1>About Me</h1>
     <p>Hi there!
-I'm <strong>Savannah</strong>, a passionate and detail-oriented technical writer with extensive experience in creating clear, concise, and user-friendly documentation.
+I'm <strong>Savannah</strong>, a passionate and detail-oriented person with extensive experience in creating clear, concise, and user-friendly documentation.
 I have a knack for transforming complex technical concepts into easily understandable content, ensuring that users have a seamless experience with the products and technologies they use.</p>

   <h2>My Expertise</h2>